heech31/phyloBCG/Codes/README.txt

 The following directories need to exist and accessible by "Main codes":

-For the real data, one need to have folders named as ./RT_LDA_realData/"dataNames".
-For example, ./RT_LDA_realData/diab.
-Data names are listed in RealData/dataNames.csv.
-The results (test error rates and basis of discriminant subspaces) will be saved to "resultpath".
-The "resultpath" is specified in the "Main codes."
-Please change the path accordingly.

-For the simulated data sets, one need to have folders named as ./RT_LDA_simData/"n**s**".
-For example, ./RT_LDA_simData/n90s50, where n is the sample size and s is the number of variables that are relevant to classification.
-See Section 3.1 for more details.

 To run :
-1. Generate data using GenCVindex.m and GenData.m.
+1. Generate data by running
-2. Generate Matlab codes and shell scripts using codeGen.sh
+2. Generate R codes and shell scripts using codeGen.sh
-3. Submit **_sub.sh files to accessible HPC cluster.
+3. Submit **_sub.sh files to accessible LSF cluster.